LukeEmmet/GeminiLUACH/README.md

 ### "Navigation" or "Menu" (U+1F9ED) 🧭

-Intended meaning: *The linked page contains some useful common navigational links to help you navigate my site*
+Intended meaning: *The linked page contains some useful common navigational links to help you navigate the current site*

 Clients who interpret this glyph **should** display those links in the linked content in a helpful way.
 Text and headings in the linked content **should** be ignored.